19hours/sg-statutes/Acts/National Library Board Act.md

 24\.
 The financial provisions set out in the Second Schedule shall apply to the Board.

-## PART V
+## PART 5

 TRANSFER OF ASSETS, LIABILITIES AND EMPLOYEES

 ### Transfer of assets and liabilities

-25\.—(1) As from 1st September 1995, all movable property vested in the Government immediately before that date and used or managed by the National Library and all assets, rights, interests, liabilities and obligations of the Government relating to the National Library shall be transferred to and shall vest in the Board without further assurance.
+25\.—(1) As from 1 September 1995, all movable property vested in the Government immediately before that date and used or managed by the National Library and all assets, rights, interests, liabilities and obligations of the Government relating to the National Library shall be transferred to and shall vest in the Board without further assurance.

-(2) As from 1st September 1995, the Board shall control and manage all the libraries which are under the control of the National Library.
+(2) As from 1 September 1995, the Board shall control and manage all the libraries which are under the control of the National Library.

 (3) If any question arises as to whether any particular property, or whether any particular asset, right, interest, liability or obligation has been transferred to or vested in the Board under subsection (1), a certificate under the hand of the Minister for Finance shall be conclusive evidence that the property, asset, right, interest, liability or obligation was or was not so transferred or vested.

 ### Existing agreements, etc.

 26\.
-All deeds, bonds, agreements, instruments and arrangements, subsisting immediately before 1st September 1995, affecting any of the property, rights, interests, liabilities and obligations transferred to or vested in the Board under section 25(1) shall continue in force on and after that date and shall be enforceable by or against the Board as if, instead of the Government or a person acting on behalf of the Government, the Board had been named therein or had been a party thereto.
+All deeds, bonds, agreements, instruments and arrangements, subsisting immediately before 1 September 1995, affecting any of the property, rights, interests, liabilities and obligations transferred to or vested in the Board under section 25(1) shall continue in force on and after that date and shall be enforceable by or against the Board as if, instead of the Government or a person acting on behalf of the Government, the Board had been named therein or had been a party thereto.

 ### Pending legal proceedings

 27\.
-Any proceedings or cause of action pending or existing immediately before 1st September 1995 by or against the Government or any person acting on behalf of the Government relating to the National Library may be continued and shall be enforced by or against the Board.
+Any proceedings or cause of action pending or existing immediately before 1 September 1995 by or against the Government or any person acting on behalf of the Government relating to the National Library may be continued and shall be enforced by or against the Board.

 ### Transfer of employees

-28\.—(1) As from 1st September 1995, such categories of persons employed immediately before that date in the National Library as the Minister may determine shall be transferred to the service of the Board on terms no less favourable than those enjoyed by them immediately prior to their transfer.
+28\.—(1) As from 1 September 1995, such categories of persons employed immediately before that date in the National Library as the Minister may determine shall be transferred to the service of the Board on terms no less favourable than those enjoyed by them immediately prior to their transfer.

 (2) Until such time as terms and conditions of service are drawn up by the Board, the scheme and terms and conditions of service in the Government shall continue to apply to every person transferred to the service of the Board under subsection (1) as if he were still in the service of the Government.